 The FAA sets out regulations designed to protect the lives of people who are transported by helicopter-often people who are working in life-or-death situations, such as transporting accident survivors to a nearby hospital.
 Unfortunately, some of those regulations don’t apply to helicopters manufactured today, even though the regulations have been in effect for decades.

 The FAA’s fuel system crash resistance standards, for example, were adopted in 1994.
-Those standards are designed to guarantee that helicopters do not catch fire after they crash.
+Those standards are designed to guarantee that helicopters do not catch fire after the crash.
 It’s an important rule because not all fatalities in helicopters are due to the actual crash.
-In some cases, victims survive the crash, but die due to a fire that starts after helicopter crash.
+In some cases, victims survive the crash but die due to a fire that starts after a helicopter crash.
 The FAA’s 1994 standards, which require breakaway fuel valves and Kevlar bladders, would eliminate “nearly all thermal injuries in survivable accidents,” if they were widely implemented.

-The issue, however, is that helicopter manufacturers were allowed to continue building helicopters using old fuel systems that were certified before 1994.
+The issue, however, is those helicopter manufacturers were allowed to continue building helicopters using old fuel systems that were certified before 1994.
 So even though the helicopter itself is new, if the fuel system design is old, the helicopter manufacturer isn’t required to meet the fuel system crash resistance standards.
 This means that thousands of helicopters could needlessly catch fire after a crash, killing people who otherwise would have survived the accident.